-This schedule presents information on the amount of instructional time offered per grade level by the Charters and whether each charter school complied with the provisions of Education Code Section 47612.5.
+This schedule presents information on the amount of instructional time or days offered per grade level by the charter schools and whether the charter school complied with the provisions of Education Code Section 47612.5.
+Da Vinci Connect only provided nonclassroom-based instruction; therefore, no annual instructional minutes by grade level are presented below.